The University of Cambridge welcomes Professor Manish Chhowalla as Academic Champion for Energy-Efficient ICT theme

 Prof Chhowalla takes over from Prof Sir Richard Friend from 1st July

 The Henry Royce Institute welcomes a new Academic Champion for the theme of “Energy-Efficient ICT” at the University of Cambridge.
-Manish Chhowalla, Goldsmiths’ Professor of Materials Science takes over from Prof Sir Richard Friend whom we thank for his work in setting up the Royce facilities at Cambridge, and we wish him well in his retirement.
+Manish Chhowalla, Goldsmiths’ Professor of Materials Science takes over from Prof Sir Richard Friend whom we thank for his work in setting up the Royce facilities at Cambridge, and we wish him well as he steps down as Cavendish Professor moving on to a research-only role.

 Prior to Cambridge, Prof. Chhowalla was a Distinguished Professor at Rutgers University in New Jersey, USA.
 Before that, he was a doctoral student in the Electrical Engineering Department at the University Cambridge and Churchill College.
 After his doctorate and Royal Academy of Engineering Postdoctoral Fellowship, Professor Chhowalla worked in industry where he developed applications for “amorphous diamond”.